Sparks Lake

 CLICK HERE to get driving directions the parking area for Sparks Lake

-From Bend, OR - after leaving Bend, you will drive trough a series of circles take the Cascade Lakes Highway (Forest RD 46) for approximately 24 miles until you see a sign for Sparks Lake Recreation area.
-Turn left on Forest Rd 4600 into Sparks Lake Recreation area.
+Starting from Bend, OR, you will drive through a series of roundabouts.
+Follow the Cascade Lakes Highway (Forest Road 46) for approximately 24 miles until you see a sign for Sparks Lake Recreation Area.
+Turn left onto Forest Road 4600 to enter the Sparks Lake Recreation Area.

-Just after turning, take the quick left on Forest Rd 4600-400 (if you continue straight, you will come to the Soda Creek Campground) and drive approximately 1.75 miles on what can be a bumping, pot holed dirt road all the way to a small parking area on the left.
-Park here and take the Ray Atkeson Trailhead for about 1/4 mile until you come to an opening and you see a sign honoring Ray Atkeson with some lava rocks on the right.
-The image was taken on the lava rocks.
+Shortly after turning, take a quick left onto Forest Road 4600-400.
+If you continue straight, you will arrive at the Soda Creek Campground.
+Proceed approximately 1.75 miles along this bumpy, potholed dirt road until you reach a small parking area on the left.
+Park here and take the Ray Atkeson Trailhead, which is about a quarter of a mile from the parking area.
+You will come to an opening where you will see a sign honoring Ray Atkeson and some lava rocks on the right.
+The image was taken on these lava rocks.

 View In Google earth